• Pricing

 Adding interaction to these search results will allow us to display a walking path to the product.

-Directions to a Product
+Directions to a product

 In response to clicking on a search result list item, a Mappedin Journey can be created from the store’s main entrance to the product.
 This is where the original product and shelf relationship is important - the destination location can be found by looking for the externalId that matches the product shelfId.